Interstate 505: Route description

 For its entire length, I-505 is a four-lane freeway (two lanes in each direction) with a maximum speed limit of 70 mi/h, which is typical for rural Interstates in California.

 I-505 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 What is now I-505 was originally conceived as part of a loop Interstate with a directional suffix, I-5W.
 However, I-5W and most of the other Interstates around the country with directional suffixes were eventually renumbered or eliminated, except I-35E and I-35W in Texas and Minnesota.
-I-69 segments I-69W, I-69C, and I-69E in southern Texas have since been designated as well.
+I-69 segments I-69W, I-69C, and I-69E in southern Texas have since been designated as well along with proposed suffixed segments for future extensions of I-14 and I-27 to follow.
 The former route of I-5W now corresponds to I-580 from I-5 south of Tracy to Oakland, I-80 from Oakland to Vacaville, and I-505 from Vacaville to I-5 near Dunnigan.

 The northernmost section of I-505, between SR 16 in Madison and I-5 near Dunnigan, opened in August 1977.